gselvaraj24/BigDataSpark/_posts/2016-01-28-SparkCluster.md

 ---
 layout: post
-title: Spark on a cluster (DRAFT)
+title: Spark on a cluster
 summary: This post describes how Spark is run on cluster.
 First locally and then on Amazon AWS.
 ---

-My [previous post](../06/2ExtractingData.html) expanded the sample application to perform data extraction with Spark.
+My [previous post](../27/ExtractingData.html) expanded the sample application to perform data extraction with Spark.
 I also showed how to load the result to R and perform a simple analysis.

 Next, I will run the application on a cluster.
 First, locally using Spark's own clustering and then in the Amazon cloud